Our API responses use standard HTTP status codes: 2xx

 Server errors result from a problem with Persona's servers.
 They return an HTTP response with a 5xx

 error code.
 These errors are the most difficult to handle and the Persona team tries our best to ensure they occur as rarely as possible.
 The most likely time to observe a server error is during a production incident.
+You can check the status of Persona's system on our status page.
 You should treat the result of a server error as indeterminate.

-to properly group requests to make it easy to track objects that were re-created.
+and Accounts to properly group requests, to make it easy to track objects that were re-created, and to act as a system of record for your data.

 Error codes